Azure/portaldocs/portal-sdk/generated/declarative-assets.md

 <a name="azure-portal-assets-configuring-browse-json-assettype-definition"></a>
 ### JSON AssetType Definition

 In your extension, you'll have a `assetType` JSON object which represents your ARM resource.
-In order to customize browse for that asset we'll need to update the `assetType.browse` object to include a reference to the `query`, `defaultColumns`, and custom column meta data - if you have any.
+In order to customize browse for that asset we'll need to update the `assetType.browse` object to include a reference to the `query`, `defaultColumns`, `excludeColumns` and custom column meta data - if you have any.

 <a name="azure-portal-assets-configuring-browse-json-assettype-definition-query-for-assettype-definition"></a>
 #### Query for assetType Definition